Lotion for Winter Skin:

 The main reason that you probably have to use more lotion in the winter is because of the weather.
 The weather happens to take a large toll on our skin.
-It always seems like every time that winter comes around I always have some kind dry skin if I’m not using a high-quality lotion.
+It always seems like every time that winter comes around I always have some kind of dry skin if I’m not using a high-quality lotion.

-Cold temperatures not only make most of us feel bad, but it can also make our skin worse.
+Cold temperatures not only make most of us feel bad, but they can also make our skin worse.
 Our skin tends to lose a lot of moisture during the winter because of the cold weather and low humidity.
 This makes our skin more suspectable to further damage if we’re not careful.